What Does Ideal Teeth Alignment Look Like?

-- Crowding, which is when teeth overlap each other and thrust each other out of line.
+- Crowding, where teeth overlap and thrust each other out of line

-- Overbites, which occur when the top teeth are too far in front of the lower teeth.
+- Overbites, when the top teeth are too far in front of the lower teeth

-- Underbites, which is when the bottom teeth protrude in front of the top teeth.
+- Underbites, when the bottom teeth protrude in front of the top teeth

-- Crossbites, which is when the upper teeth sit inside the lower teeth.
-This can occur with the front or back teeth.
+- Crossbites, when the upper teeth sit inside the lower teeth.
+This can occur with the front or back teeth

-- Open bites, which occur when the front teeth do not overlap the bottom teeth and do not meet.
+- Open bites, when the front teeth do not overlap the bottom teeth.